Final Project

 NOTE: For your initial analyses, the most important thing is that you submit code that sources/renders in full, this assignment will not be successfully completed until that happens, you may have to resubmit multiple times.

-Submit the following in either a cleanly formatted R (.R
+Submit the following in a Quarto (.qmd

 - Where your data is from (a link is preferable)